 Obviously you’ll want to tweak this ratio depending on your brew method and taste preferences, but this test will help steer you in the right direction for understanding your palate.
 (Plus it’s fun to do with friends!)

-Johnny Randolph, Fellow’s coffee education lead and former coffee trainer for accounts using Blue Bottle Coffee and Intelligentsia, tailors his coffee-to-water ratio depending on if he’ll be adding “extras” to his brew.
+Johnny Randolph, Fellow’s former coffee education lead, tailors his coffee-to-water ratio depending on whether he’ll be adding any “extras” to his brew.

 If you add milk and sugar, Randolph suggests brewing a densier 1:15 ratio because the body and flavor will hold up better to the added dairy and sweetness.